Shopify/ruby-lsp/jekyll/rails-addon.markdown

 Document Symbol is a way to represent the structure of a document.
 They are used to provide a quick overview of the document and to allow for quick navigation.

-Ruby LSP already provides document symbols for Ruby files, such as classes, modules, methods, etc. But the Rails addon provides additional document symbols for Rails specific features.
+Ruby LSP already provides document symbols for Ruby files, such as classes, modules, methods, etc. But the Rails add-on provides additional document symbols for Rails specific features.

 In VS Code, you can open the document symbols view by pressing `Ctrl + Shift + O`.